Imaginaryverse/tap-sudoku/README.md

 Choose your preferred difficulty level and start playing!

-#### RULES OF SUDOKU

-A Sudoku board is comprised of 9 rows, 9 columns and 9 sub-grids.
-At the beginning of each game a certain number of cells are locked with a value inside while another number of cells are empty.
-To complete a board every row, column and sub-grid must include numbers 1 to 9 and must not contain any duplicate numbers.

 #### HOW TO PLAY

 Simply select your preferred difficulty level and press "START".